SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Cochran, Sarah

-Wife of Captain of the fort; Loyalist combatant ; Note: Resided with her husband and children at the fort.
-Originally from Portsmouth area.
+Wife of Captain of the fort; Handed Cochran his loaded pistols; Loyalist combatant on December 14; Note: Resided with her family at the fort

 Colefax, Robert